ExpressionEngine/ExpressionEngine-User-Guide/docs/development/debugging.md

 ### `trace(10)`

-Outputs the debug backrace of function being called.
+Outputs the debug backtrace of the function being called.
 Useful if you need to find out which function called your code.
 The number is the number of steps back, or the functions, to be listed.